 If you’re anything like me, you might be lifting an eyebrow and wondering if it actually matters what you eat.
 How can pregnancy change your whole nutritional needs?

-But if you’re also like me, you likely want what’s best for your baby.
+But if you’re also like most moms, you likely want what’s best for your baby.
 Even if that means giving some things up.
 After some research, I ended up being on board with ditching the food that needed to be avoided during my pregnancy.

 Keep reading if you’re wondering if it actually matters, too!